 Using either the ground leaf or leaf extract may be beneficial, but a person should speak with a healthcare professional beforehand.

 Ginger is another herb that people have used for thousands of years in traditional medicines.
 People often use ginger to help treat digestive and inflammatory issues.

 In 2015, a review found that it could also help treat diabetes.
 The researchers concluded that ginger lowered blood sugar levels but not blood insulin levels.
 As a result, they suggested that ginger might reduce insulin resistance in people with type 2 diabetes.

 However, the way that ginger accomplished this was unclear, and the team called for more research to confirm the findings.

 - by adding it powdered or fresh and thinly sliced to raw or cooked dishes

 - brewed into tea

 - as a supplement in capsule form

-- by drinking it in a ginger ale
+- by drinking it in ginger ale

-The Food and Drug Administration (FDA) do not monitor herbs and supplements, so products may contain different herbs and fillers, recommend an incorrect dose, or be contaminated, for example, with pesticides.
+The FDA does not monitor herbs and supplements, so different products may contain different herbs and fillers.
+Also, packaging may recommend potentially harmful dosages, and products can be contaminated, for example, with pesticides.